 These medications can help calm an extremely anxious dog quickly – before fluoxetine or clomipramine kicks in.

 Dog Separation Anxiety Natural Remedies

 If your puppy or dog has mild separation anxiety, or if you do not want to give drugs to your pup and prefer the natural approach, there are quite a few natural remedies that you can try.

 Different dogs respond to remedies differently – try several remedies until you find one or two that work for your dog.

 Also, some remedies such as herbs need several weeks to take effect, so do not expect overnight changes in your pup.
 As with dog separation anxiety medications, remedies should be used in conjunction with a good training program.

 Here are some effective natural remedies for dog separation anxiety:

-- Dr. Harvey’s Relax Stress and Tension Dog Supplement: This supplement contains calming herbs such as chamomile, passionflower, valerian, and skullcap, as well as nutritional supplements such as bee pollen, yeast, lecithin (which also has calming effects to the nervous system), etc.
+- Dr. Harvey’s Relax and Stress Herbal Supplement for Dogs: This supplement contains calming herbs such as chamomile, passionflower, valerian, and skullcap, as well as nutritional supplements such as bee pollen, yeast, lecithin (which also has calming effects to the nervous system), etc.

 - VetriScience Laboratories- Composure Liquid MAX, Calming Support Formula for Dogs and Cats: This supplement contains L-theanine, thiamine (vitamin B1), decapeptide, and lecithin – all have calming effects on the nervous system.